 Recent government modelling concludes wind and solar electricity generation might have to increase fourfold by 2050 in order to achieve net-zero by 2050 and although most generation will take place off-shore, it is likely that on-shore generation will also increase, especially as the public is increasingly supportive of it.
-The government has also indicated that it will consider additional funding for community energy projects such as the one planned by Hope Valley Renewables (see below).
-As a result of all these factors, we have, therefore, set ourselves the somewhat controversial task of investigating the feasibility and appetite for medium and large-scale renewables (e.g. solar panels on public buildings, large single wind turbines, static and floating solar farms) in the Hope Valley area.
+The government has also indicated that it will consider additional funding for community energy projects such as the one planned by Hope Valley Renewables.
+As a result of all these factors, we have, therefore, set ourselves the task of investigating the feasibility and appetite for medium and large-scale RENEWABLE ENERGY GENERATION projects (e.g. solar panels on public buildings, large single wind turbines, static and floating solar farms) in the Hope Valley area.
 We are also exploring the possible benefits of community ownership of such installations.

-As it’s clear much of the government funding for energy efficiency upgrading in domestic properties will be allocated to local authorities, we are working hard with other local climate-change organisations to persuade local councils, our local MPs, and the Peak Park to commit to setting up and funding long-term schemes for wide-scale retrofitting both in owned and rented properties.
+As it’s clear much of the government funding for energy efficiency upgrading in domestic properties will be allocated to local authorities, we are working hard with other local climate-change organisations to LOBBY local councils, our local MPs, and the Peak Park with the aim of persuading them to commit to setting up and funding long-term schemes for wide-scale retrofitting both in owned and rented properties.

 We’d love to hear from you….